 After all the reviews, there you have it – a totally innocent and welcoming Christmas sign, not the one that could scare any reindeer off.
 And the snowman looks much friendlier!

 And here’s the comparison in Approval Studio’s compare mode:

 Creepy Album Cover

 So, the last one came to us from the far 1958 (or 57, different sources give different info).
 It is called A First Christmas Record For Children and, basically, is a Christmas song compilation by various artists.
 The very name suggests to us that it was purposed for kids, and it is not a bad bunch of songs, after all.
 However, as usual, there’s one big OOOOOPSIE connected with the art approval.

-We are not sure what was the cause of it – the late 50s trends (why, though?), the lack of materials to work with, or just a very… let’s say peculiar designer’s approach.
+We are not sure what was the cause of it – the late 50s trends (why, though?), the lack of materials to work with, or just a very… let’s say, peculiar designer’s approach.
 My point is that the mask can scare the hell out of everyone due to how mismatched it looks on a small boy’s head and how grotesque and unfriendly Santa’s head looks.
-We decided to take our shot on the cover, and here’s how our ideas looked like:
+We decided to take our shot on the cover, and here’s what our ideas looked like:

 Thanks to our designer, we now have a whole different image.
 We decided to replace the boy with an artwork of Santa and make it look a bit more festive.
 Hope the kids would like that one better!

 In case you were wondering, here’s a side-by-side comparison in our Approval Studio compare tool:

 Also, as a bonus, our designer toyed with the element placement and fonts a bit so that it matched the new style better, and here’s what he came up with: